Categorizing Technical Skills when Evaluating a Candidate (or yourself)

 DEVELOPMENT METHODOLOGY

-This is where we separate the cowboys/cowgirls from the professionals.
+This is where the professionals start to stand out from the crowd.
 Does the candidate have experience with a defined SDLC such as Agile, Lean, SAFe Six Sigma, etc.?
 Can they slot into the various methodologies of their clients?

 Beyond SDLC knowledge, what’s their personal workflow management like?
 One of my favorite interview questions is “How do you organize your work and complete your tasks on time?”
 What I’m looking for is an answer like GTD, Bullet Journaling, the various planners, or even simple To Do lists.
 The person that can’t answer this question is typically the person who ‘forgets’ tasks and doesn’t perform consistently.
 I care very little for the details because these systems appeal to different people.
 I care a lot that they have one.